radicle-dev/infra/README.md

 ```

 The step in this example creates a build artifact to be packaged in the docker
-image, and dynamically assembles the `Dockerfile`. `img` sees only the directory
+image, and dynamically assembles the `Dockerfile`. `img` uses the directory of
-where the `Dockerfile` lives, so make sure all the artifacts are copied there.
+the `Dockerfile` as its context, i.e. you can only `ADD` files from there.
+It is
+also possible to override the context by defining the `STEP_DOCKER_CONTEXT` env
+variable.

 The built image is tagged with the name given by `STEP_DOCKER_IMAGE` and the git
 commit hash `BUILDKITE_COMMIT` as the tag.
 The agent pushes the image to a